SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 and bifurcation plotting.
 This makes DifferentialEquations.jl a full-stop solution for differential equation analysis which also achieves high performance.

-## Example 3: Nonhomogeneous Equations via Parameterized Functions
+## Example 3: Solving Nonhomogeneous Equations via Parameterized Functions
-The support for parameterized functions can also be used for defining nonhomogeneous ordinary differential equations.
-These are also refered to as ODEs with nonzero right-hand sides.
+The support for parameterized functions can also be used for defining nonhomogeneous ordinary differential equations (these are also refered to as ODEs with nonzero right-hand sides).
 They are frequently used as models for dynamical systems with external (in general time-varying) inputs.
 As an example, consider a [model of a pendulum](https://en.wikipedia.org/wiki/Pendulum_(mathematics)):

 ```math
 \frac{\mathrm{d}\theta(t)}{\mathrm{d}t} + \frac{g}{l}\sin\theta(t) = M(t),